 Who’d practically raped his brother’s woman.

-Feeling the irate attention the veiled, behatted female still directed at him, Nash moved the curtain that was drawn against the rain and peered out of the coach, making a great show of gauging the location of the sun.
-Asinine, as it was blocked by storm clouds.
-“By my reckoning,” he said as if to himself but intending that she should hear, “and barring a broken wheel or axle, or washed-out roadway, we should arrive at our overnight stop in six and a half hours.”
-He sighed wholeheartedly and sank back into his corner, letting the curtain drop.
+Making a great show of gauging the location of the sun—asinine, as it was blocked by storm clouds—he peered out the coach.
+“By my reckoning,” he said to himself but intending that she should hear, “and barring a broken wheel or axle, or washed-out roadway, we should arrive at our overnight stop in six and a half hours.”
+He sighed and sank back into his corner, letting the curtain drop.
 “Plenty of time to find myself a pretty wench for the evening, one who avoids wearing ugly hats.
 Or anything at all…”

 “Wretched, wretched man!”